Westcliffe Primary School

 Rationale:

 Our school ethos is to instil a love of learning and equip all our children with the skills they need in later life.
 Our PE curriculum delivers this by teaching children how to lead healthy lifestyles and providing them with opportunities to develop skills such as communication, teamwork, perseverance and problem solving.
 Children in our school have many opportunities to take part in a range of physical activities and games throughout the school day, in PE and during break and lunchtimes.
-We want our pupils to enjoy learning new sports and skills through engaging and practical activities that allow them to build up their self-confidence and develop a love of sport that will help encourage them to stay healthy and active and allow them to understand the importance and benefits of physical activity.
+We want our pupils to enjoy learning new sports, knowledge and skills through engaging and practical activities that allow them to build up their self-confidence and develop a love of sport.
+This learning will help encourage the children to stay healthy and active and allow them to understand the importance and benefits of physical activity.

 Aims: